 The epic exploration of society, politics, and economics in the twenty-first century through the prism of football, by the critically acclaimed author of The Ball is Round.

-In the 21st Century football is first.
+In the twenty-first century football is first.
 First among sports themselves, but it now commands the allegiance, interest and engagement of more people in more places than any other phenomenon.
-In the three most populous nations of the earth – China, India and the United States where just twenty years ago football existed on the periphery of society – it has now arrived for good.
-Everywhere nations, peoples and neighbourhoods imagine and invent themselves through playing and following the game.
+In the three most populous nations on the earth – China, India and the United States where just twenty years ago football existed on the periphery of society – it has now arrived for good.
+Nations, peoples and neighbourhoods across the globe imagine and invent themselves through playing and following the game.

-Following the intersection of the game with money power and identity, like no previous sports writer or historian, Goldblatt’s sweeping story is remarkable in its scope, breath-taking in its depth of knowledge, and is a brilliantly original perspective of the 21st Century.
-It is the story of how football has come to define every facet of our social, economic and cultural lives and at what cost, shaping who we think we are and who we want to be.
+Following the intersection of the game with money, power and identity, like no previous sports writer or historian, Goldblatt’s sweeping story is remarkable in its scope, breathtaking in its depth of knowledge, and is a brilliantly original perspective of the twenty-first century.
+It is the account of how football has come to define every facet of our social, economic and cultural lives and at what cost, shaping who we think we are and who we want to be.